Legitcode/ReactJSNews/_posts/2015-11-18-your-first-redux-app.md

 ###Hold up

 We've done a lot so far.
-Setup the project from nothing, installed some things, and written our actions and the start of our reducer.
+Setup the project from nothing, installed some things, written our actions, and started our reducer.
 You might be a little confused as to how this is actually going to work.
-We're getting there, but the basic idea is this.
-Your component wants to fire off an event, like adding a todo.
+We're getting there, but the basic idea is this: Your component wants to fire off an event, like adding a todo.
 You dispatch an action (like the ones we created).
 Next, the corresponding reducer will be called.
 If the action is `addTodo` in our case, the todo will be pushed to the current state and a new copy will be returned.
 The store is then updated.
 After writing our components we will go over hooking our store into our app.

 ###Reducer -> store